muffinmad/emacs-mini-frame/README.md

 One can configure the list of commands that must not be shown in the child frame by customizing the `mini-frame-ignore-commands`.
 The `eval-expression` command is there by default because mini-frame have no modeline to display eldoc hints.
 And because there must be some place to turn `mini-frame-mode` off if something goes wrong (I hope not) :)

+If you customize the `mini-frame-accept-commands` mini-buffer will always be set for this even if it was ignored in `mini-frame-ignore-commands`.

 ## Installation and usage

 `mini-frame` is available on [MELPA](https://melpa.org/#/mini-frame).